sunnyxyf/Bayesian/README.md

-Bayesain change-point detection model in this paper is created to detect change point for the relative ATSS usage as a percentage data, Beta distribution is applied to fit the longitudinal ATSS data in this Bayesian model.Then, we use reparameterization techniques to select the prior distribution for the parameters of Beta distribution and the prior distribution of change point is determined to be discrete uniform distribution.
+Bayesain change-point detection model in this paper is created to detect change point for the relative ATSS usage as a percentage data, Beta distribution is applied to fit the longitudinal ATSS data in this Bayesian model.Then, we use reparameterization techniques to select the prior distribution for the parameters of Beta distribution and the prior distribution of change-point is determined to be discrete uniform distribution.
 Finally,the posterior distribution of the change point and hyperparameters are obtained by MCMC sampling.
 </p>